Elanlum/voice-assistant/README.md

 * Create internalization and at least two dictionaries for commands (!
 Done 09.09.21)
 * Create a way of stopping music without terminating app
 * Show current time based on current location
-* Add support of replicas based on selected language and resource bundles
+* Add support of phrases based on selected language and resource bundles
 * Better location definition, not based on ip request
 * Packaging of the application to something (probably app)